| |

 The Word At The Beginning Is The Same At The End

-If you’re ever in conversation with someone from Wales, don’t be alarmed when we say ‘I am’ or ‘that is’ or ‘me’ at the end of our sentence.
+If you’re ever in conversation with someone from Wales, don’t be alarmed when we say ‘I am’ or ‘that is’ or ‘me’ at the end of our sentence and are proper Welsh slang phrases.
 Some examples:

 • That’s lush that is